 The following questions appear in the EHBs.
 Complete them before you file the UDS Report.
-Reporting requirements for the HIT questions are on-screen in the EHBs as you complete the form.
-Respond to each question based on your health center status as of December 31, 2023.
+Reporting requirements for the health IT questions are on-screen in the EHBs as you complete the form.
+Respond to each question based on your health center status as of December 31, 2024.